How PC-based Methods Err: Towards Better Reporting of Assumption Violations and Small Sample Errors: Additional Examples

 \begin{example} We consider the following ground truth structural causal model:

 with independent, exogenous noise variables $\eta_X, \eta_Z, \eta_Y \sim \mathcal{N}(0,1)$.
 The corresponding true causal graph is $\cG_{true}$ in Figure \ref{fig:faithfulness_undetectable}.
-Note that there is a perfect counteractive mechanism: the direct positive effect of $X$ on $Y$ plus the mediated negative effect of $X$ on $Y$ via $Z$ cancel out, i.e. a faithfulness violation (E1).
+Note that there is a perfect counteractive mechanism: the direct positive effect of $X$ on $Y$ plus the mediated negative effect of $X$ on $Y$ via $Z$ cancel out, i.e. a faithfulness violation.
 Assuming no other sources of errors, and choosing the classical PC algorithm as the PC-like method $\cM$, this leads to testing $X$ and $Y$ to be unconditionally independent and all other tuples to be dependent, i.e. $\cT^{ind}=(X,Y,\emptyset)$.
-There is a distribution capturing these independencies and dependencies which is also Markovian to $\cG^{out}$ (F3), see Figure \ref{fig:faithfulness_undetectable}.
-There are no orientation conflicts and the method has no internal incoherencies (G3).
-In this case, we have no chance to detect that in fact there was a faithfulness violation and out output is erroneous. \end{example}
+There is a distribution capturing these independencies and dependencies which is also Markovian and faithful to $\cG^{out}$ (D3), see Figure \ref{fig:faithfulness_undetectable}.
+There are no orientation conflicts and the method is \textit{not} incoherent (G3).
+In this case, we have no chance to detect that in fact there was a faithfulness violation and the output graph $\mathcal{G}_{out}$ is erroneous given the list of CI tests and the output graph. \end{example}

 \begin{example} We want to stress that there can also be undetectable causal insufficiencies.
 Consider the following SCM:

 where $\eta_{X}, \eta_{y}, \eta_{Z}, \eta_{U_1}, \eta_{U_2}, \eta_{U_3} \sim \mathbb{N}(0,1)$ are independent exogenous noise variables and $U_1,U_2,U_3$ unobserved.
 The resulting graphs are shown in Figure \ref{fig:causal_insufficiency_undetectable}. \end{example}